Xiaocun Liao (廖晓村)

 A Fast Online Elastic-Spine-Based Stiffness Adjusting Mechanism for Fishlike Swimming

+Fish tunes fishtail stiffness by coordinating its tendons, muscles, and other tissues to improve swimming performance for adapting to the survival needs in different scenarios.
+For example, fish can dynamically adjust fishtail stiffness to adapt to sudden water flow for maintaining high swimming performance.
+The stiffness adjustment allows fish to display capabilities during preying and escape.
+For robotic fish, achieving a fast and online fishlike stiffness adjustment over a large-scale range is of great significance for performance improvement.
 To this end, a fast online variable stiffness mechanism is proposed.
 The fast and online stiffness adjustment over a large-scale range is achieved by adjusting the effective length of the spring-steel-based elastic spine.
 In order to explore the effect of fishtail stiffness adjustment on swimming performance, the fishtail stiffness model and the response time of stiffness adjustment are analyzed, and a dynamic model based on Kane method is proposed.
 Combining the Morrison equation, Lift-drag model and Computational Fluid Dynamics, the hydrodynamic force is analyzed.
 The ability to adjust stiffness fleetly over a large-scale range for the designed variable stiffness robotic fish and the accuracy of the proposed model are verified by the analyses of swimming performances, such as swimming speed and thrust.
 The fishtail stiffness can be switched in the maximum adjustable range within 0.26 s, and a maximum swimming speed of 0.43 m/s (0.81 BL/s) is obtained.
-The research has published in Soft Robotics (SCI, Q1, IF: 7.9), DOI: 10.1089/soro.2023.0204.

 🐬